Skip to content

 Invariants

-2. Platform admin always short-circuits first.
-Platform admins bypass the role gate entirely (see Permissions Guard Stack); the helper mirrors that so a platform admin with an unrelated role in their JWT still sees everything.
+3. Platform admin always short-circuits first.
+Platform admins bypass the role gate at the guard layer (see Guard Chain); makeRoleVisibilityResolver mirrors that — ctx.isPlatformAdmin returns base before any branch is evaluated, so a platform admin with an unrelated role in their JWT still sees the full tenant slice.

-3. Additive, never expansive.
-The helper's output is ANDed into the service's where.
+5. Additive, never expansive.
+The policy's where(ctx) output is ANDed into the service's where.
 It narrows the result set; it never grants access the service would otherwise deny.

-StudentsService.findAllForAccessContext / findOneForAccessContext (src/students/students.service.ts) is the first implementation of this pattern and should be mirrored when other entities adopt it.
-The companion unit tests in students.queries.spec.ts, students.service.spec.ts, and students.controller.spec.ts document the expected coverage (one test per role branch, platform-admin short-circuit, unknown-role sentinel, decorator/filter synchronization).
+StudentsPolicy (src/students/students.policy.ts) is the canonical implementation of EntityAccessPolicy.
+StudentsService.findAllForAccessContext / findOneForAccessContext (src/students/students.service.ts) shows how StudentsPolicy.where(ctx) is consumed in the service.
+The companion unit tests in students.policy.spec.ts, students.service.spec.ts, and students.controller.spec.ts cover one test per role branch, platform-admin short-circuit, fail-closed sentinel, parametric-overlap admission, and decorator/filter synchronization.

 Permission Caching